 Customize: modify (something) to suit a particular individual or task.

 What this means – and why it’s important – is because you may define “custom website” one way while your website design agency may define it as something else.

 When you ask, “What is a custom website design?” – the answer you get depends on who answers your question.

 Some website design agencies consider a custom web design to be anything that’s been modified, including a template.
-Other website design agencies may heavily modify a template built on a platform and call that “custom website design.”
-On the other end of the spectrum are those agencies that consider “custom web design” to be completely unique and not built on a platform.
-Artonic is a completely custom website design agency; we don’t use templates, themes, or platforms to build your website.
+Other website design agencies may heavily modify a template and call that “custom website design.”
+On the other end of the spectrum are those agencies that consider “custom web design” to be completely unique.
+Artonic is a completely custom website design agency; we don’t use templates or themes to build your website.

 Does Your Web Agency Create Custom Designs?